Mohammed-Saleh-Ishaq/PY-API/README.md

 ## Getting Started

-1.Clone the repository (if you have it in one).
+1. Clone the repository (if you have it in one).

-2.Install dependencies:
+2. Install dependencies:
 ```Bash

     pip install fastapi uvicorn

 ```

-3.Run the application:
+3. Run the application:

 ```Bash